 We take great pride in our levels of security, the site being manned all year round by dedicated security staff; protection of customer confidentiality is an integral part of our operating policy enforced at all times within the organisation.
 Being ISO-9001:2008 and ISO-14001:2004 accredited ARA warrants the highest quality assurance practices in every step of delivering service to its customers, from receipt of the work package, through to final supply of the requested deliverables.

 ARA’s business was originally based around our high speed wind tunnels and model manufacture capability.
 However the recognition in the 1970s of the future importance of Computation Fluid Dynamics (CFD) means that ARA has great expertise in the development and application of CFD methods which is still available to our customers today.

 The launch of the UK Aerodynamics Centre in April 2012 by the UK Government provided funding to maintain the UK’s position as a world leader in the aerospace industry.
-As the operator of the largest Transonic Wind Tunnel in the UK, Aircraft Research Association (ARA), based in Bedford, has been one of the companies to benefit from this funding.
+As the operator of the largest Transonic Wind Tunnel in the UK, ARA has been one of the companies to benefit from this funding.

-Since 2012 there has seen a phased upgrade to the Transonic Wind Tunnel facility, culminating in the installation of a new DC drive motor in February this year, the installation of five new machines in the workshop and acquisition of increased high performance computing capacity for the Computational Aerodynamics department.
+Since 2012 there has seen a phased upgrade to the Transonic Wind Tunnel facility and test capabilities, the installation of new machines in the Model Manufacturing Centre and acquisition of increased high performance computing capacity for the Computational Aerodynamics department.

-With the continued investment in these facilities and technologies ARA maintains it's position at the forefront of the UK Aerospace industry's research and development capabilities.
+With the continued investment in these facilities and technologies ARA maintains its’ position at the forefront of the worlds’ Aerospace industry's research and development capabilities.